PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 }
 ```

-Now let's test our form.
+Now, let's test our form.

 ![006-testing-credits](./images/006-testing-credits.gif)

-Nice, it is working.
-Now we are ready to implement our logic to get our summary.
+Excellent, it is working.
+Now, we are ready to implement our logic to get our summary.
 Let's do it.

 ### Generate Summary with LangChain and OpenAI in Next.js

-Now let's write our logic to handle our summary generation with OpenAi and LangChain.
+Now, let's write our logic to handle the generation of our summary with OpenAi and LangChain.

-If you never used LangChain before, it is a tool that helps your to simplify building AI powered apps.
+If you never used LangChain before, it is a tool that helps you simplify building AI-powered apps.
 You can learn about it [here](https://js.langchain.com/docs/get_started/introduction).

 ![007-langchain](./images/007-langchain.png)

-Before getting started, let's install the following packages `@langchain/openai` and `langchain` with the following command.
+Before starting, install the following packages `@langchain/openai` and `langchain` with the following command.

 ```bash
 yarn add @langchain/openai langchain
 ```

-Nice, now let's make the following changes in our route handler, navigate to `src/app/api/summarize/route.ts` and let's make the following changes.
+Nice.
+Now, let's make the following changes in our route handler: Navigate to `src/app/api/summarize/route.ts` and make the following changes.

-Fist let's import all the required dependencies.
+First, let's import all the required dependencies.

 ```ts
 import { ChatOpenAI } from "@langchain/openai";